 Richard R Perez

-Recreation Supervisor, Village of Key Biscayne
+Executive Assistant to the Director of Parks and Recreation at Village of Key Biscayne

 Born and raised in Miami, Richard Perez is a proud graduate of Florida International University.
 He holds a Bachelor's degree from FIU in the field of Recreation/ Sport Management.
 During his time at FIU, he interned for the Athletics Marketing and Promotions Department.
 His experience as an intern was very rewarding when FIU won the 2010 Sunbelt Football Conference Championship and the 2010 “Little Caesars Pizza Bowl”.

 Before establishing his career in recreation, Richard was also an early childhood educator.
 He was a physical education teacher, after-school programs and athletic director for various private schools in the Miami area.
 For the last three years, Richard he has held the position of recreation supervisor for the Village of Key Biscayne Parks and Recreation Department.
 His responsibility includes the supervision of recreation programs, the execution of special events, and the management of facilities and staff.
 Prior to his current position with the Village of Key Biscayne, Richard held numerous recreation positions working for the Dave and Mary Alper Jewish Community Center.
 Richard started his recreation career as a youth athletic coach, counselor, recreation leader, recreation specialist, and camp supervisor.
 Overall, Richard has acquired 15 years of recreation experience.

 Leisure and recreation service is an integral part of any community physical, mental, and spiritual wellbeing.
 Through quality programming, dedication, and teamwork, Richard believes he can produce an incredible experience for the citizens he serves.